kapgarxmatters/TeamCity/README.md

-# Jenkins
+# TeamCity
-The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.
-Check out the sweet video [here](media/JenkinsBuild.mp4).
+TeamCity is a Java-based build management and continuous integration server from JetBrains.

 # Pre-Requisites
-* Jenkins Instance with the http_request plugin installed.
+* TeamCity Instance with the webhook plugin installed.
-* Jenkins Communication Plan (see files) imported into xMatters or created in xMatters.
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files